Royal split: Harry and Meghan will no longer use HRH titles

 A statement from the Queen said the agreement came after “many months of conversations and more recent discussions”.

-“Harry, Meghan and Archie will always be much loved members of my family,” the Queen’s statement said.
+“Harry, Meghan and Archie will always be much loved members of my family,” the Queen said.

-“I recognise the challenges they have experienced as a result of intense scrutiny over the last two years and support their wish for a more independent life.”
+“I recognize the challenges they have experienced as a result of intense scrutiny over the last two years and support their wish for a more independent life.”

-The statement said the Queen was “pleased that together we have found a constructive and supportive way forward for my grandson and his family”.
+The Queen is “pleased that together we have found a constructive and supportive way forward for my grandson and his family,” the statement said.

 “I want to thank them for all their dedicated work across this country, the Commonwealth and beyond, and am particularly proud of how Meghan has so quickly become one of the family.